No Form Action Theory |

 In short, we can now say "A flower is a being of isolation".
 Note that the "is" in "A flower is a being of isolation" should not be confused with "being".
 This "is" is used as a kind of manifestation, as a form of expression.
 The relationship between them has been explained earlier.
 In fact, whether an entity is a spatial existence or a temporal existence, it is exposed at the dimensional point of "now", thus possessing an unfolding manifestation of existence, which is a present existence.
 This unifies spatial existence, temporal existence, and present existence.
 Although they are all essentially manifestations of no form, there are distinctions: spatial existence emphasizes the isolation and spatial position of entities; temporal existence emphasizes the change and temporal progression of entities; present existence emphasizes the immediacy and direct presentation of entities.
 These three types of existence together constitute a complete picture of "existence".

-Note that based on the three limit derivations, we distinguish three different concepts: basis, cause, and opening.
-Basis is associated with being (being of isolation), cause is associated with freedom (freedom of motive force), and opening is associated with transparency (transparency of manifestation).
-Basis is the way towards being, cause is the way towards freedom, and opening is the way towards transparency.
-Being is the ultimate basis, it can only be the basis of itself, therefore being no longer needs a basis, and basis ends here; freedom is the ultimate cause, it can only be the cause of itself, therefore freedom no longer needs a cause, and cause ends here; transparency is the ultimate opening, it can only be the opening of itself, therefore transparency no longer needs an opening, and opening ends here.
+Note that based on the three limit derivations, we distinguish three different concepts: ground, cause, and opening. ground is associated with being (being of isolation), cause is associated with freedom (freedom of motive force), and opening is associated with transparency (transparency of manifestation). ground is the way towards being, cause is the way towards freedom, and opening is the way towards transparency.
+Being is the ultimate ground, it can only be the ground of itself, therefore being no longer needs a ground, and ground ends here; freedom is the ultimate cause, it can only be the cause of itself, therefore freedom no longer needs a cause, and cause ends here; transparency is the ultimate opening, it can only be the opening of itself, therefore transparency no longer needs an opening, and opening ends here.
 Therefore, these three concepts all have their applicable ranges, and at the level of no form, it's a different logic.
-At this level of no form, basis, cause, and opening are all identical.
+At this level of no form, ground, cause, and opening are all identical.
 At this level, being, freedom, and transparency are also all identical.
-In concrete entities, due to the unity of the three no form actions, the corresponding basis, cause, and opening are also united.
-Thus, cause necessarily includes the basis of being (as explained in the previous limit derivation process), such a cause is a basis-like cause; basis also necessarily contains grounds that can serve as motive causality, such a basis is a cause-like basis (any cause or basis will have opening as its primordial beginning, which is why direct conclusions like axioms exist within certain ranges).
+In concrete entities, due to the unity of the three no form actions, the corresponding ground, cause, and opening are also united.
+Thus, cause necessarily includes the ground of being (as explained in the previous limit derivation process), such a cause is a ground-like cause; ground also necessarily contains grounds that can serve as motive causality, such a ground is a cause-like ground (any cause or ground will have opening as its primordial beginning, which is why direct conclusions like axioms exist within certain ranges).
 For example, when an apple tree bears apple fruit, this fact not only indicates that the apple tree is the cause of the apple, but also that it is a well-grounded cause, not randomly producing an apple, not an arbitrary cause.

-At the level of no form, we see that cause can and must include basis.
-With basis included in cause, causality gains the possibility of necessity.
-In other words, as long as causality includes basis, it possesses corresponding objectivity and necessity based on the included basis.
-The objectivity and necessity of causal relationships are rooted in the identity and basis-nature of no form actions.
+At the level of no form, we see that cause can and must include ground.
+With ground included in cause, causality gains the possibility of necessity.
+In other words, as long as causality includes ground, it possesses corresponding objectivity and necessity based on the included ground.
+The objectivity and necessity of causal relationships are rooted in the identity and ground-nature of no form actions.
 Therefore, Hume was incorrect in completely denying the objectivity and necessity of causal connections.
-Being is its own basis; if it were not free, it would necessarily have a cause, and having a cause would mean it was produced by something else.
+Being is its own ground; if it were not free, it would necessarily have a cause, and having a cause would mean it was produced by something else.
 However, being is no form and cannot be produced by anything else.
-Freedom is being its own cause; if it were not being, if it still had some basis, there would certainly be some restriction, and it would change according to this basis, thus it would not be free.
+Freedom is being its own cause; if it were not being, if it still had some ground, there would certainly be some restriction, and it would change according to this ground, thus it would not be free.

 This also indicates that the emergence of advanced intelligent beings capable of conceptual thinking is not accidental, but has a cause.
 If this were not the case, the concealed nature of being would never be manifested.
 This also demonstrates the high status of human language.
-Since basis is concealed, cause has greater transparency compared to the indirect basis, although transparency itself still has the highest degree of transparency.
-Seeking the basis of a thing means searching for the underlying cause that produces this thing at a certain level; finding this cause is making the cause within the basis transparent.
-Conversely, when a cause produces a thing, this thing conceals the indirect cause within its basis.
+Since ground is concealed, cause has greater transparency compared to the indirect ground, although transparency itself still has the highest degree of transparency.
+Seeking the ground of a thing means searching for the underlying cause that produces this thing at a certain level; finding this cause is making the cause within the ground transparent.
+Conversely, when a cause produces a thing, this thing conceals the indirect cause within its ground.

 Due to the fact that viewing form from the perspective of no form gives us isolation, motive force, and manifestation, which correspond respectively to being, freedom, and transparency when viewing no form from the perspective of form, the three relationships embodied by no form actions (relationship of identity, relationship of isolation, and relationship of motive force) should also correspondingly exist between transparency, being, and freedom.
 Since no form integrated transformation itself is of motive force nature, the transformation from one to another means that the former is actually the cause of the latter.
 Using this point, let's examine whether being, freedom, and transparency can indeed constitute a no form integrated transformation.

-(1) Being transforming into freedom means that being as a basis becomes the cause of freedom.
-This involves opening up the basis, making it transparent.
-"Making the basis transparent" means transforming the basis into a cause.
-Once the basis becomes transparent, it can become a cause.
-This is because, as discussed earlier, basis necessarily contains grounds that can serve as motive causality.
+(1) Being transforming into freedom means that being as a ground becomes the cause of freedom.
+This involves opening up the ground, making it transparent.
+"Making the ground transparent" means transforming the ground into a cause.
+Once the ground becomes transparent, it can become a cause.
+This is because, as discussed earlier, ground necessarily contains grounds that can serve as motive causality.

-(3) Being transforming into transparency means that being as a basis becomes the cause of transparency, and the cause ultimately traces back to freedom.
+(3) Being transforming into transparency means that being as a ground becomes the cause of transparency, and the cause ultimately traces back to freedom.

 (4) Transparency transforming into being means that transparency as opening becomes the cause of being, and the cause ultimately traces back to freedom.

 (5) Freedom transforming into transparency means making freedom the cause of transparency, i.e., "freedom is the cause of transparency".
-Then, "the cause of transparency" becomes the basis of freedom.
-This basis ultimately traces back to being.
+Then, "the cause of transparency" becomes the ground of freedom.
+This ground ultimately traces back to being.

 This demonstrates that being, freedom, and transparency constitute a no form integrated transformation.
 Although these three concepts are often viewed as distinct in our everyday language and thinking, within the framework of no form action theory, they are interconnected, interdependent, and inseparable.
 In fact, if analyzed thoroughly, this is how they truly are.